 - Medical costs

-If you are considering making escalator accident claims, and would like a solicitor to help you, you could benefit from their legal knowledge and experience without having to pay their fees up front.
-Some people may be put off from making a lift accident claim due to the fact that they would not be able to afford an upfront payment to a lawyer.
+If so, you could benefit from their legal knowledge and experience without having to pay their fees upfront.
+Some people may be put off from making a lift accident claim.
+This could be due to the fact that they would not be able to afford an upfront payment to a lawyer.
 However, with No Win No Fee claims this is not necessary.
-There are no upfront legal fees to pay, and you would not pay your lawyer until your claim had ended and compensation came through.
+There are no upfront legal fees to pay.
+You would not pay your lawyer until your claim had ended and compensation came through.

 In order to make a claim in this way, you would have to sign a document called a Conditional Fee Agreement or CFA.
 This would dictate the level of success fees that your lawyer would take from your compensation payout in the event of a successful claim.
 These fees are capped at 25% of your compensation.
 If your case is not successful you do not pay this fee, and you do not even have to cover any of the costs your lawyer incurred while they were pursuing your compensation claim.